 The Patient Identifier Cross-reference Manager Actor is not responsible for improving the quality of identification information provided to it by the Identity Source Actors.
-It is assumed leave the responsibility for the quality and management of its patient demographics information and the integrity of the identifiers it uses within each Patient Identity Domain (Source actors).
+It is assumed that the Identity Source actors are responsible for providing high quality data to the Patient Identifier Cross-reference Manager.
+For example, the Patient Identifier Cross-reference Manager Actor is NOT responsible to provide a single reference for patient demographics.
+The intent is to leave the responsibility for the quality and management of its patient demographics information and the integrity of the identifiers it uses within each Patient Identity Domain (Source actors).
 When receiving reports and displays from multiple PIX domains, it is inevitable that some of those reports and displays will have inconsistent names.